-The set of questions and suggested metrics that should be used to drive the action plan.
-These data are proposed to be gathered from the period 2000 through 2020.
-Suggested metrics may be supplemented by additional data deemed useful to answer and analyse the stated questions.
+The action plan will utilise the following initial data gathered from the period 2000 through 2020.
+These metrics may be supplemented by additional data deemed useful to answer and analyse the stated questions.

-The questions listed should serve as the basis for a Terms of Reference for external independent consultant.
+The use of the metrics listed should serve as the basis for a Terms of Reference for external independent consultant may provide input into the answers to the questions listed.
 The independent external consultant shall present an analysis of these questions and metrics, as well as the underlying data and methodologies used to TSAG and Council.

 Do ITU-T’s standardization activities reflect high-quality, demand-driven, efficient, cost-effective and, timely development of Recommendations?